IMJLA/Export-Permission/README.md

 This is an edge case that is not currently supported

-The target path is the root of a server
+The target path is the root of a SMB server

-Generate reports on the NTFS permissions for ?
+Generate reports on the NTFS permissions for the root of a SMB server.
-Invalid/fail param validation?
+TODO: param validation?
+or otherwise handle error.

 ### EXAMPLE 17
 ```